Noise in supercontinuum generated using PM and non-PM tellurite glass all-normal dispersion fibers

 CGNLSE~\cite{Agr12NoFi} was used to numerically simulate the SC and the noise properties of the SC in the non-PM ANDi fiber.
-The effective refractive index of the fiber was numerically calculated using the fiber parameters, and the full dispersion profile of the fiber is used in the simulations.
+The effective refractive index of the fiber was numerically calculated using the fiber parameters, and the full dispersion profile of the fiber was used in the simulations.
 The mode profile dispersion is included in the simulation such that the photon number is conserved when the net loss is zero~\cite{Lag07Mde}.
 The total loss of the fiber was included in the simulation and was calculated as the numerically obtained confinement loss and the fiber material loss measured in Ref.~\cite{Kli19TNpm}.
-The weak birefringence between the two fundamental modes was accounted by their phase mismatch, $\Delta \beta= \Delta n~\omega_0 /c$, where $\omega_0$ is the angular frequency of the pump.
+The weak birefringence between the two fundamental modes was accounted for by their phase mismatch, $\Delta \beta= \Delta n~\omega_0 /c$, where $\omega_0$ is the angular frequency of the pump.
 The implementation of the CGNLSE is similar to that in Ref.~\cite{IvnRIN18}.
 Nonlinear index, n$_2=$ 4.88$\times$10$^{-19}$ m$^2$W$^{-1}$, birefringence, $\Delta n=$ 10$^{-7}$, and the Raman response curve with single Lorentzian profile with damping time of vibrations, $\tau_1=$5.5 fs, $\tau_1=$32 fs, and fractional contribution of the delayed Raman response, $f_R=$0.2 were used in the simulations.
 The input pulse was Gaussian with T$_{FWHM}=$225 fs.
-Quantum noise in the pump was included by adding independent and normally distributed real and imaginary parts in each time bin with width $\Delta t$ of the input envelope function in the Wigner representation.
+Quantum noise in the pump was included by adding independent and normally distributed real and imaginary parts in each time bin with the width $\Delta t$ of the input envelope function in the Wigner representation.
 The quantum noise has a variance of $\hbar\omega_0/2\Delta t$~\cite{Corney01QN2,ZhBa2016Noi}.
 The pump was measured to have a RIN $=$ 0.6\%, using the DFT technique.
-This technical laser noise was added to the P$_0$ of the input pulse such that energy P$_0$T$_{FWHM}$ was constant~\cite{Rao19ULow,Gen19Amp}.
-All RIN calculations were carried out using an ensemble of 20 independent simulations with different noise seeds, and all simulated spectra plotted in the figures are averaged over 20 individual simulations.
+This technical laser noise was added to the P$_0$ of the input pulse such that the energy P$_0$T$_{FWHM}$ was constant~\cite{Rao19ULow,Gen19Amp}.
+All RIN computations were done with an ensemble of twenty independent simulations with different noise seeds, and all simulated spectra presented in the figures were averaged over those twenty individual simulations.

+The spectrum obtained from the CGNLSE simulations (green) when coupled into the slow axis of the non-PM fiber with P$_0=$2.1 kW is plotted in Fig.~\ref{fig:DftAnSpec}(a), along with the experimentally measured spectrum (blue) and the measured DFT average (red).
+The CGNLSE simulation reproduces the measured spectrum very well.
+The spectrum obtained from the CGNLSE simulations (green) for the slow axis with P$_0=$2.1 kW is plotted in Fig.~\ref{fig:DftNonPmFP}(d), as well, along with the 400 individual shots in grey and the measured DFT average, for refernce.